-7 Benefits of Bringing Additive Manufacturing In-House
+7 Benefits of In-House Fabrication and Additive Manufacturing

 If you are like 98% of the PCB designers out there, you know what it can be like to run through the gauntlet of outsourcing a design to a third-party manufacturer to receive a prototype or two.
 The process is usually a little painful, often pricier than you’d have hoped, and leaves you waiting for longer than you’d expect.

 I often think that the manufacturing process is similar to going out to dinner at an overrated restaurant; you’ll wait on an unenthusiastic staff to bring you an overcooked steak that took far too long to get to you, was substantially overpriced, and ultimately leaves you with the reoccurring thought “Why didn’t I just make this at home?”

 Fortunately, the power we have to cook our own delicious steaks at home is now being complemented by an ability to create our own (delicious) PCBs at home!
 Enter in-house additive manufacturing.
 No longer will we be waiting on an overseas supplier that ultimately produces a mediocre prototype.
 It’s time to empower ourselves and bring manufacturing in-house.

 As with most other industries surrounding additive manufacturing, the PCB industry is just beginning to feel the positive effects that these machines can have on our manufacturing process.
 New materials and capabilities of these machines are being introduced daily, opening up vast areas that have otherwise been untouched for years (i.e. etching, stackup manufacturing, panelization, HDI’s, multilayered boards, etc.).

 Below, we’ve compiled a list of the top benefits your manufacturing team or processes will experience when bringing in-house additive manufacturing to your business.